armstrong/armstrong.core.arm_layout/README.rst

 #.
 Add ``armstrong.core.arm_layout`` to your ``INSTALLED_APPS``

+**Optional Setting:** (Used in ``settings.py`` and safe to omit)

+``ARMSTRONG_LAYOUT_BACKEND = "armstrong.core.arm_layout.backends.BasicLayoutBackend"``
+  Backends specify how the template tags actually determine template paths.
+  At the moment there is only one option--``BasicLayoutBackend``.
+Feel free to write your own backend if you need other functionality.

 !
 Deprecations !
 """"""""""""""""

+``BasicRenderModelBackend`` is now ``BasicLayoutBackend`` The new name better reflects the Armstrong component and its purpose.
+  The "render_model" name is more of a template tag implementation detail.

 ``ARMSTRONG_RENDER_MODEL_BACKEND`` is now ``ARMSTRONG_LAYOUT_BACKEND``
   The new setting better indicates which Armstrong component it belongs to.